 Less Than Half of Mastectomy Patients Make ‘High-Quality’ Reconstruction Choices, Study SaysElizabeth Nelson

-The study, published in JAMA Surgery, involved 126 women being treated at the North Carolina Cancer Hospital.
+The study involved 126 women being treated at the North Carolina Cancer Hospital.
 Researchers surveyed the patients about their knowledge of mastectomies and reconstruction, including what they knew about the risks, recovery time, the affect of surgery on the appearance of the breasts, women’s satisfaction rates, risk of recurrence, and more.
 They also asked about their values and what mattered most to them after surgery, such as breast shape or appearance, risks, recovery time, and number of procedures.

 Roughly 57 percent of patients were found to have made reconstruction decisions that were poorly aligned with their post-surgery priorities.
 82 of the participants in the study reported preferring to have a mastectomy with no reconstruction, and yet only 39 of those women acted on that preference.
 Another 41 women preferred a mastectomy with reconstruction, but only 36 of those women went through with reconstruction.